 Maryland offers a variety of hunting licenses for different age groups, residency statuses, and hunting preferences.

-Maryland residents and non-residents under 16 years old may purchase a junior hunting license with written permission of a parent or guardian.
+Maryland residents and non-residents under 16 years old may purchase a junior hunting license with the written permission of a parent or guardian.

 Maryland residents who are under 16 years old and who successfully complete a hunter education course are eligible for a one-time free hunting license.
 This also includes the Archery Stamp and Muzzleloader Stamp.